mateusamaral1715-hub/Nexus-AI---Intelligent-Financial-Operations-Agent/README.md

 Instead of a static dashboard, stakeholders interact with a **Reasoning Agent** that leverages safe AI query frameworks to analyze multi-currency ledgers, identify revenue leakage, and deliver **Senior CFO-level strategic advice**.

+> **🛡️ Data Privacy & GDPR Compliance Note:** To ensure absolute security and compliance, all financial ledgers and transaction records analyzed in this architecture were synthetically generated via Python specifically for this PoC.
+No real-world sensitive data or proprietary company information was used.
 ---

 ## 💰 Business Impact & FinOps Alignment